 Celtic Myth: Fir Bolg

 Fir Bolg warriors mass for battle at the dolmen.
-Background is, as ever, a fab download from Jon Hodgson Maps
+Background is, as ever, from Jon Hodgson Backdrops

 The Fir Bolg – ‘People of the Bag’ – appear in Irish mythology as the indigenous people of Eriu, who are displaced by the Tuatha de Danaan.
-For the classic Alternative Armies Celtic Myth range from the 1990s, sculptor Andy Cooper gave them a look that mixes elements of Neanderthal, Celt and Aztec (plus a bit of Lemmy from Motorhead).
+For the classic range of Fir Bolg created for Nottingham-based Alternative Armies in the 1990s, sculptor Andy Cooper gave them a look that mixes elements of Neanderthal, Celt and Aztec (plus a bit of Lemmy from Motorhead).

 Fir Bolg warriors.
 Check out Lemmy in the centre!